Productivity hack used of Steve Jobs and Mark Zuckerberg

 Ramit Sethi solves this by hiring a nutritionist to plan what he should be eating and a personal chef to prepare him the meals.
 In his words, these are important decisions related to health, but he prefers to put his energy and focus on his businesses.

 You might be thinking: "Are you kidding me?
 Not everyone can afford a nutritionist and a personal chef."

 Yes, I get it.
 Hiring a personal chef may not be for everyone.
 However, the purpose here is to demonstrate a real-life example of decision minimalism.

 In 2014, Facebook founder and CEO Mark Zuckerberg had his first-ever Q&A publicly.
-He answered many questions in that session but one of the most interesting questions is this: "Why are you wearing the same t-shirt every day?"
+He answered many questions in that session, but one of the most interesting questions is this: "Why are you wearing the same t-shirt every day?"

-“I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community.”
+I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community.

-In fact, here is Mark Zuckerberg running in Beijing.
+By the way, here is Mark Zuckerberg running in Beijing.